-Limited collection of firewood for personal use is allowed without FSC and ATFS certification.
-An annual estimate of personal firewood collection will be included in the Membership Agreement but Forest Carbon Works does not need to be notified of removals.
+Limited collection of firewood for personal use is allowed without FSC certification.
+An annual estimate of personal firewood collection is included in our program’s legal agreement, but we do not need to be notified of removals.
 Likewise, sanitation removals are allowed with timely approval from Forest Carbon Works.

-Depending on the timing and extent, commercial harvesting may incur an offset fee or reduction in annual payment as carbon is being removed from the forest.
+Depending on the timing and extent, commercial harvesting may incur a harvest offset fee or reduction in annual payment, because carbon is being removed from the forest.

-No planting non-native tree species No planting of non-native tree species is allowed within the forest (gardens or ornamental trees around cabins or structures are okay).
+No planting non-native tree species Planting of non-native tree species is not allowed within the forest, though such planting in gardens or ornamental trees around cabins or structures are allowed.

-No broadcast fertilization No broadcast fertilization is allowed in the forested areas of the property.
+No broadcast fertilization No broadcast fertilization is allowed in forested areas of the property.